Module 5 of 21 · Foundations

 • Describe where each identifier operates and how they work together in a single request

-• Explain how ARP bridges IP addresses to MAC addresses on the local segment
+• Explain how ARP and IPv6 Neighbor Discovery bridge network-layer addresses to link-layer delivery on the local segment

 Real-world incident · October 21, 2016